aaron678/algorithms/README.txt

 	primes- Calculates prime numbers with a version that improves on O(n) time complexity.

-	reverse- A recursive solution and a solution that performs the string reversal in place.
-TODO- reverse the order of digits in a number utilizing the modulo operator.
+	reverse- Reverse a string.
+A recursive solution and a solution that performs string reversal in place are shown.
+A solution which reverses the order of digits in an integer utilizing the modulo operator.